camelinaction/camelinaction2/chapter21/vertx/ReadMe.md

 -----------------

-Using vert.x to build a microservice which simulates a football live score ticker which authentic _dong_ sound when goals are scored.
+Using vert.x to build a microservice which simulates a football live score ticker which authentic _bell_ sound when goals are scored.

-### 21.2.1 Building a dong simulator using Vert.x
+### 21.2.1 Building a football simulator using Vert.x

 You need to build this example first